 This course begins with an in-depth study of basic human pharmacology principles.
-The course progresses to detailed explorations of the uptake, distribution, biotransformation, and elimination of currently used clinical anesthesia pharmacotherapeutics.
+The course progresses to detailed explorations of the uptake, distribution, biotransformation, and elimination of currently utilized clinical anesthesia pharmacotherapeutics.
 Pharmacogenetic disorders with specific anesthesia implications are examined.
 Various agents affecting the autonomic nervous system are detailed.

-Credit: 3 semester hours Course Director: Rachel Davis
+Credit: 3 semester hours.
+Course Director: Dr. Rachel Davis.